- When does the programme start?Hide

 - I cannot submit all required documents in time.
 Can I nevertheless apply for your programme?Hide

-All documents except for the Bachelor certificate need to be submitted before the application deadline (July 15 for non-EU-citizen).
-In case you have not received your Bachelor certificate yet, you can submit an official transcript of records (including subjects and grades) showing that you have completed at least 150 ECTS credits.
+All documents except for the bachelor certificate need to be submitted before the application deadline (June 15).
+In case you have not received your bachelor certificate yet, you can submit an official transcript of records (including subjects and grades) showing that you have completed at least 150 ECTS credits.
+The bachelor certificate/ the transcript of records can be uploaded latest by July 15

 - I have applied through the online portal.
 What is the next step?Hide